Farouk123456/GTKDock/README.md

 6. margin from screen edge
 7. cmd to be executed when launcher btn is pressed
 8. if dock is isolated to the apps running in its monitor or whether it should show windows on all screens
+9. exclusive mode creates a zone where only the dock exists (this is a wayland only feature)
+10. hotfix_height and hotfix_width is a little fix for compatibility with other topbars / exclusive zone windows that may exist

 You might want to use GTK_DEBUG=interactive to help with customization :)